UKHO/docs/quality-assurance/Security-Testing-Guidance.md

 This document is intended to provide guidance to the UKHO test community and development tests on what testing needs to be considered for their applications / systems they are involved with.
 It is not intended to replace a formal Penetration testing stage but help in providing a more shift left approach to capture more obvious issues / defects that may otherwise creep through.

-For the Avatao platform exercises please contact Raymond.sneddon-jenkins@ukho.gov.uk to arrange access.

 ## **Typical Scenarios and types of testing to consider**

 This section is broken down into the common areas that we need to consider security testing in that you may come across.